akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Networking/VPN-Connected-No-Internal-Access-DNS-Issue/Readme.md

 The issue was caused by incorrect DNS configuration on the VPN client.

-Updating the DNS server to the internal domain controller restored connectivity and access to internal resources.
+Updating the DNS server to the domain controller restored connectivity and access to internal resources.

-This scenario reflects a real-world enterprise support issue and highlights the importance of DNS in VPN and Active Directory environments.
+This reflects a common real-world IT support scenario where DNS plays a critical role in VPN and Active Directory environments.